The Daleiden/Schlick Homestead Revealed in the 1874 DuPage County Illinois Atlas.

 About Schlick Daleiden Families - DuPage and Kane Counties of Illinois

 Kevin Davis is a retired Public Library Director.
-He is a Board member of the Winfield (IL) Historical Society.
+He is Board President (since June 2024) of the Winfield (IL) Historical Society.
 Davis has over 35 years experience working in public libraries.
 He is deeply interested in local Chicagoland, Dupage, and Kane County History.
 Davis earned a BA in History and an MA in Library Science from Dominican University.
 He is a volunteer researcher for the St. James Farm Forest Preserve part of the Forest Preserve District of DuPage County in Illinois.
 His work includes extensive writing and research on the McCormick family line who were former owners of St. James Farm.
 He is an avid family historian / genealogist and has done extensive research on the Schlicks and Daleidens of DuPage and Kane County Illinois.

 This entry was posted in Uncategorized.
 Bookmark the permalink.

-Leave a Reply
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.